Jitgitbit/python-exercise-one/comments.md

 NOTE: The Lambda fn =kindOfLike= an anonymous inline helperfunction.

 NOTE: sha256 is simply an algorythm which creates a 64 character hash !

+NOTE: Nonce stands for Number used once (-> used as proof, from Proof of Work)